DAS-ARNAB-ANIK/Linear_Regression_Single_Variable_Projects/README.md

 # MyMachine_Learning
-These projects are based on different aplcations of General ML Algorithms.
+These projects are based on different applcations of General ML Algorithms.